 Unfortunately, the tools themselves are not the solution to your integration problems, but only the means to a faster implementation.
 The real solution is proper system integration planning and design, which need to be based on the right criteria.
 And that is not always the case in a project.

-So, what are the key elements for the design when integrating two systems?
+So, what are the best methods for the design when integrating two systems?
 Well, there are a number of questions that need to be answered in the planning stage.

 Let’s go through these 5 key questions: